 In theory, removing the bytecode dispatching (and the associated branches) has the potential to improve performance by avoiding costly branch mispredictions.
 However, in our benchmarks this was not a big factor, because the CPU already did a good job of predicting the branches in the interpreted version.
-In almost all benchmarks, the branch miss rates for both Lua and LuaAOT were under 1%; the sole exception is the the N-Body benchmark for Lua, with a branch miss rate of 1.2%.
-With these low rates of branch miss, we don't think it is meaningful to compare the absolute numbers.
-It is also hard to tell whether the compilation is helping the branch-miss rates.
+In almost all benchmarks, the branch miss rates for both Lua and LuaAOT were A Surprisingly Simple Lua Compiler - Extended Version